awsdocs/aws-cdk-guide/doc_source/hello_world.md

      └─ [+] Delete
 ```

+The diff indicates two things\.
+First, that the stack has a new IAM policy statement that grants everyone \(principal `*`\) read access \(`s3:GetObject` action\) to our bucket\.
+Note that we didn't need to create this statement; the AWS CDK did it for us\.
+All we needed to do was set the `publicReadAccess` property when instantiating the bucket\.

+**Note**
+It's informative to look at the output of cdk synth here and see the twenty additional lines of AWS CloudFormation template that the AWS CDK generated for us when we changed one property of our bucket\.

-As you can see, the diff indicates that the `DeletionPolicy` property of the bucket is now set to `Delete`, enabling the bucket to be deleted when its stack is deleted\.
-The `UpdateReplacePolicy `is also changed\.
+Besides the new policy, we can also see the `DeletionPolicy` property is set to `Delete`, enabling the bucket to be deleted when its stack is deleted\.
+The `UpdateReplacePolicy `is also changed to cause the bucket to be deleted if it were to be replaced with a new one\.

-Don't be confused by the difference in name\.
-The AWS CDK calls it `RemovalPolicy` because its meaning is slightly different from AWS CloudFormation's `DeletionPolicy`: the AWS CDK default is to retain the bucket when the stack is deleted, while AWS CloudFormation's default is to delete it\.
+Don't be confused by the difference between `RemovalPolicy` in your AWS CDK app and `DeletionPolicy` in the resulting AWS CloudFormation template\.
+The AWS CDK calls it `RemovalPolicy` because its semantics are slightly different from AWS CloudFormation's `DeletionPolicy`: the AWS CDK default is to retain the bucket when the stack is deleted, while AWS CloudFormation's default is to delete it\.
 See [Removal policies](resources.md#resources_removal) for further details\.

-You can also see that the bucket isn't going to be replaced, but will be updated instead\.
+You can also see that the bucket isn't going to be replaced, but will be updated with the new properties\.

 Now let's deploy\.